draganjovanovic1/terminal-snake/README.md

 # terminal-snake

-Popular snake game for terminal / console written in F# running on .NET Core
+Popular snake game for terminal / console written in F# running on .NET Core / Fable / Xamarin

 To run the game, follow these steps:

 1. Clone the repo
 2. Install .NET Core if you didn't already https://www.microsoft.com/net/core
 3. Navigate to the cloned folder from your terminal and run build.sh or build.cmd script
 4. Run "dotnet ./build/terminal-snake/terminal-snake.dll"
 5. Enjoy :)